kerezsiz42/scanner-operator2/README.md

 ## Setting up the Frontend Development Environment

-The UI that we assemble here is considered to be the test or proof that the operator does what it has to and with a reasonable performance.
-Discussing this here might be considered a deviation from the original goal, but for the sake of testing it might still be worth implementing a proper UI.
+The UI that we assemble here is considered a test or proof that the operator functions as intended and performs reasonably well.
+Discussing this may be seen as a deviation from the original goal, but for the sake of testing, it might still be worthwhile to implement a proper UI.

-For simplicity's sake, I choose to develop this UI using React, since the tooling around it is very mature.
-Also, we will be using Node instead of the newer more modern javascript runtimes like Bun or Deno.
-These are functionally mostly compatible with Node but there could still be some rough edges or surprizing hardships when you are trying to achieve an exact result, or at least this is true at the time of this writing.
+For simplicity, I have chosen to develop this UI using React, as the tooling around it is very mature.
+Additionally, we will be using Node instead of newer, more modern JavaScript runtimes like Bun or Deno.
+While these are mostly functionally compatible with Node, there could still be some rough edges or surprising challenges when trying to achieve an exact result, at least as of the time of this writing.

-Node can also be installed with the preferred version manager like [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm).
-I will be using the latest release at the time of writing this document.
+Node can also be installed using a preferred version manager like [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm).
+I will be using the latest release available at the time of writing this document.

 ```sh
 $ node --version
 v22.6.0
 ```

-First thing we should do is to initialize the project within the a frontend directory and install the necessary dependencies using npm.
+The first thing we should do is initialize the project within a frontend directory and install the necessary dependencies using npm.

 ```sh
 mkdir frontend